Dipanshu-Jagat/Real-time-exercison-detection/README.md

 A bicep curl counter is designed to track and count the number of bicep curls performed during a workout.
 It is commonly used by individuals engaged in strength training or fitness routines to monitor their exercise progress and ensure consistent and effective training sessions.

+Here we use mediapipe to calculate the angle between our joints and to perform the bicep curl , a counter is there that keep track of position and number of curls done correctly

 ![Screenshot (608)](https://github.com/Dipanshu-Jagat/Real-time-exercison-detection/assets/86709644/2e230ff6-07eb-4bdc-92e4-7315218beb3c)